 Rowe Woods trails wind through Eastern deciduous forest, fields, streams and ponds.

-Rowe Woods in Milford, Ohio is just east of Cincinnati, spanning 1,025 acres (including 65 acres of old growth forest) and offering more than 16 miles of hiking trails.
+Rowe Woods is in Milford, Ohio is just east of Cincinnati.
+It spans 1,016 acres (including 65 acres of old growth forest) and offers more than 14 miles of hiking trails.

 Pick up a Hike for Your Health passport at the Rowe Visitor Center.
 After completing each trail, stop by the Front Desk to get a stamp.
 After hiking all 15 trails at Rowe Woods and Long Branch Farm & Trails, bring your completed passport back to receive a special prize.

-For more information, visit our Hike for Your Heath page!
+For more information, visit our Hike for Your Health page!

 Our Trail Rules adhere to and promote healthy conservation ethics.
-They are based not only on a respect for nature and other visitors—they are based on and supported by scientific research.
-Our efforts to preserve the ecology of this unique place are for you and for the next generation of visitors.
+They are based on a respect for nature and other visitors, and are supported by scientific research.
+Our efforts to preserve the ecology of this unique place are for you and for the next generation.
 Enjoy your time outdoors responsibly and with minimum impact.

 To protect our land

-3. Walk in groups of 12 or fewer.
-Run in groups of 6 or fewer.
+- Walk in groups of 12 or fewer.
+Run in groups of six or fewer.

-6. Tree-climbing is not allowed.
-Trees are habitat for mammals, insects, and birds.
+- Tree-climbing is not allowed.
+Trees are habitat for mammals, insects and birds.

-8. Specimen, rock, or fossil collecting is not allowed.
+- Specimen, rock or fossil collecting is not allowed.
 Observe the treasures around you.

 To protect our water

-10. Remain on boardwalks and stepping stones to protect aquatic habitat and prevent erosion to pond edges and streambanks.
+- Remain on boardwalks and stepping stones to protect aquatic habitat and prevent erosion to pond edges and stream banks.

-13. Pond exploration is allowed only at Matt’s Pond with a Nature Center dipping net and permit, both available at the Rowe Visitor Center.
+- Pond exploration is allowed only at Matt’s Pond with a Nature Center dipping net and pond pack available at the Rowe Visitor Center.

-14. Feeding waterfowl and other wildlife is prohibited.
-Fish and turtle feeding is only allowed at Powel Crosley Lake from April 1 – October 31.
+- Feeding waterfowl and other wildlife is prohibited.
+Fish and turtle feeding is allowed only at Powel Crosley Lake from April 1-October 31.
 Do not feed bread.
 Feed only pellets available for sale (seasonally) at The Nature Shop.

 To protect your experience

-While many nature centers do not allow dogs, we welcome them.
-We hope that visitors and members help protect that privilege by following our Dog Rules.
+We welcome leashed and registered dogs on our trails.
+We hope that visitors and members help protect that privilege by following our Pet Rules.
 These rules are in place to keep our visitors, wildlife, and pets safe.

-3. Keep your dog on the path provided.
-Dogs are prohibited from wading or swimming in water.
+- Keep your dog on the path provided.
+Dogs are prohibited from wading or swimming.

-6. Dogs are not permitted in the Nature PlayScape or inside Nature Center buildings.
+- Dogs are not permitted in the Schott Nature PlayScape or inside Nature Center buildings.